 Locations: AdventHealth Winter Park, Downtown Surgery Center, and Foot and Ankle Sports Medicine Institute

-Length of Internship: One semester (Following successful completion of the internship, students will have the opportunity to continue participating in internship-related activities while at UCF and to become an employee at Dr. Lewis’s office)
+Length of Internship: One semester (Following successful completion of the internship, students may have the opportunity to continue participating in internship-related activities while at UCF and to become an employee at Dr. Lewis’s office)

 Shadowing Commitment: Approximately 8 or more hours per week (Average Total Shadowing Hours